kayleyseow/kayleyseow/README.md

   }
 }
 ```
-#### A Translation:
+**A Translation:**
-I'm Kayley, a high school senior who is a programmer, engineer at heart, musician (flutist/pianist, in fact!), avid feminist, a lifelong learner but most of all, a proclaimed jack of all trades, master of none—after being introduced to programming about a year ago, I brought it upon myself to learn as much as I could about the world of CS.
-My Github is living proof, almost every line of code I’ve ever written is saved here.
+I'm Kayley, a high school senior, a self-proclaimed jack of all trades, master of none.
+After being introduced to java in [APCSA](https://github.com/kayleyseow/APCSA) about a year ago, I brought it upon myself to learn as much as I could about programming—so far, I've self taught myself C/C++ for an [Arduino project](https://github.com/kayleyseow/Digital-Ruler), learned [HTML/CSS/JS](https://github.com/kayleyseow/SHEQUALITY) after being selected for [Twitter’s SIP Cohort](https://twitter.com/womeng/status/1296530930463580161), taken [SQL](https://github.com/kayleyseow/SQL-for-Data-Science) and [MATLAB](https://github.com/kayleyseow/Introduction-to-Programming-with-MATLAB) courses for fun, joined [Hack Club](https://github.com/hackclub), and even discovered [React.js](https://codepen.io/kayleyseow/pen/QWyzBWd) with my amazing mentor.
+My Github is living proof, as almost every line of code I’ve ever written is saved here.
 My journey is just beginning, and I hope you’ll be able to join me.

-If you want to reach me, I'm on the Hack Club slack and Kaggle as ```kayley```, Twitter as ```kayleyseow_```, and almost everywhere else as ```kayleyseow```.
+If you want to reach me, I'm on Twitter at ```kayleyseow_```, the Hack Club slack and Kaggle as ```kayley```, and basically everywhere else as ```kayleyseow```.
+Some of my repos are private, but feel free to look around!